curtbraz/WhosHere/README.md

-# WhosThere
+# WhosHere
 Notifies You of Chosen People in Your Vicinity via Their Wifi Probe Requests From an Simple Web GUI

 #Description
 The script is named after my dogs, because they proactively alert me before the doorbell rings.
-I used to like to get them going crazy by saying, "Who's There?!".
+I used to like to get them going crazy by saying, "Who's Here?!".
 They cause a lot of noise when someone arrives, whether it's the pizza guy or a friend/family member coming over to visit.
 It's not so fun now that I'm a dad because it wakes my sleeping baby up and that's no bueno for me.
 I created this script to passively look for cell phone probe requests and alert me if certain visitors are in the area by sending a Slack push notification to my phone.
 I typically get the alert before the visitor gets out of their vehicle thanks to a 9 dB antenna connected to a wifi dongle running on my Raspberry Pi.

 The management is made simple due to an HTML web table that reads the database and allows you to give friendly nicknames to MAC addresses.
 There are also first and last seen timestamps that help you determine who someone is that visits, name them appropriately, and enable a notification checkbox to get real-time alerts next time they get close.
 Probe Request tracking is nothing new but I'm not aware of something like this for personal use, especially something this easy to set up, interface with, and forget until you get an alert.